 If you decide to stick to using a regular conditioner, you want to make sure that it includes natural cleansing ingredients, such as peppermint, lavender, or even apple cider vinegar in its mixture.

 This will ensure that your conditioner can rinse away any impurities while deeply moisturizing and detangling your natural hair.

-Should you decide to use a co-wash product on the other hand, then the following list will help you choose a good one.
+Should you decide to use a co-wash product on the other hand, then my detailed list of the best co-wash for 4c hair will help you choose a good one.

 While co-washing offers a lot of benefits for most 4c hair Naturalistas, it is not for everybody.